Skip to content

 • Cleaning between teeth: Floss, interdental brushes or other appropriate tools help disrupt plaque where toothbrush bristles cannot reach.

-• Tongue care: Gently cleaning the tongue surface helps reduce odour-causing compounds and can support a fresher-feeling mouth.
+• Tongue care: Gently cleaning the tongue surface can reduce odour-associated compounds and support a fresher-feeling mouth.

 • Spacing out sugary foods: Keeping sweet or acidic foods to mealtimes rather than constant snacking gives saliva a chance to restore pH.